Jo White FCA CTA

 Share this article

-The letting of furnished holiday accommodation has historically offered taxpayers significant tax breaks so the announcement of the withdrawal of those tax advantages in the Spring Budget was a surprise to many landlords who are operating Furnished Holiday Let (‘FHL’) businesses.
+The letting of furnished holiday accommodation has historically offered taxpayers significant tax breaks which are being withdrawn with effect from 6 April 2025.
+This comes as a surprise to many landlords who are operating Furnished Holiday Let (‘FHL’) businesses.

-The apportionment of a significant proportion of outlay on kitchens and bathrooms, for example, will no longer attract allowances and any free-standing items normally classified as plant will fall within the ‘replacement of domestic items’ rules.
-Any existing pooled expenditure can continue to be written down until extinguished, with no further additions post 5 April 2025.
+The apportionment of a significant proportion of outlay on kitchens and bathrooms, for example, after that date, will no longer attract allowances and any free-standing items normally classified as plant will fall within the ‘replacement of domestic items’ rules.

-If a qualifying Furnished Holiday Let is sold before 6 April 2025, rollover relief will continue to apply, if proceeds are rolled into another qualifying asset within the requisite time limits.
+If a qualifying FHL is sold before 6 April 2025, rollover relief will continue to apply, if proceeds are rolled into another qualifying asset within the requisite time limits.
 Upon disposal of that new asset after 5 April 2025, the deferred gain will be charged to tax with no option of claiming further rollover relief.
+As with all the other (previously) favourable CGT reliefs, HMRC have confirmed that cessations of business mean actual cessations and will not be enforced on ‘deemed’ cessations simply because of this curtailment of favourable FHL treatment.
+‘Actual’ cessations refer to ‘no more bookings thereafter.’

 It is worth noting that any gains that have been ‘rolled over’ into assets that are still held at the date of death will not be charged to tax, with the new asset achieving the usual uplift to probate value.